RenoMG/Captains-Log/README.md

 Locally stored terminal fun with a prototype Star Trek computer!

 ## What is this not?
-- This is NOT a proper text editor
+- This is NOT a proper text editor, it uses other text editors to function.
-- This is NOT a full fledged note keeping program
+- This is NOT a full fledged note keeping program.
-- This is NOT a good way to store important notes and information
+- This is NOT a good way to store important notes and information(debated).

 ## What is this?
-- A fun Star Trek inspired project
+- A fun Star Trek inspired project.
-- A SIMULATION of an AI from Star Trek, not any sort of LLM
+- A SIMULATION of an AI from Star Trek, not any sort of LLM.
-- A fun way to "Become" somewhat of a Star Trek Captain
+- A fun way to "Become" somewhat of a Star Trek Captain.
-- A project to help me grow as a programmer
+- A project to help me grow as a programmer.

 ## The Future
 As of when this readme had its last commit, I want to build and improve on this project.